Veridise/veridise-docs/zkvanguard-legacy/detectors/wit-constr-diff.md

 </details>

-Line 3 of the above log tells us that the WCD detector has found a signal that has differing dataflow and constraint operations.
+Line 3 of the log indicates that the WCD detector found a signal with differing dataflow and constraint operations.
-Lines 8--11 of the above log tell us that the output signal `out` appears in a dataflow operation with input signal `in` and the constant `base = 2`, but that `out` is not constrained by either of these values.
+Lines 8–-11 indicate that `out` is computed from `in` and the constant `base = 2`, but is not constrained by them.
-This finding tells us we need to update the component to properly constrain output signal `out`.
+This shows that the component must be updated to properly constrain `out`.

 ## Limitations